wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

    <pre><strong>bash install shellcheck</strong></pre>

-1. This script runs ShellCheck to lint itself:
+1. This script runs ShellCheck to lint itself.

    <pre><strong>shellcheck sample.sh</strong></pre>

    No response text is issued if no errors were found.

+   PROTIP: If ShellCheck finds an issue, the script stops.

    <a name="FileMetadata"></a>